rjferguson21/big-bang/docs/guides/deployment_scenarios/keycloak_sso_quickstart.md

 * The previous quick start supported deploying k3d to either localhost or remote VM, this quick start only supports deployment to remote VMs.
 * The previous quick start supported multiple linux distributions, this one requires Ubuntu 20.04 configured for password less sudo (this guide has more automation of prerequisites, so we needed a standard to automate against.)
 * The automation also assumes Admin's Laptop has a Unix Shell.
 (Mac, Linux, or Windows Subsystem for Linux)
+* This quick start assumes you have kubectl installed on your Admin Laptop

 ## Step 1: Provision 2 Virtual Machines
 * 2 Virtual Machines each with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users), and 100GB of disk space should be sufficient.